Nariphon: Myths and folklore

 According to Buddhist mythology, the god Indra created a pavilion (Sala) as an abode for Vessantara, his wife, and two children to live.
 His wife went into the forest to collect fruits: she was, however, in danger of being attacked by hermits or yogis who lived in the forest.
 Although they had acquired special powers from their meditation, they had not conquered lust.

 Therefore, Indra created twelve of these special Nariphon trees.
 The trees would bear fruit whenever she went out to collect food and distract the men.
 The fruits were all in the image of Indra's beautiful wife.
 The men took the fruits to their place of abode and, after making love to them, would sleep for four months and lose their powers.

 According to Thai folklore, since Vessantara and his family have died, the trees bear fruit daily, but the forest will disappear when the Buddha's teachings have become lost (predicted to be five thousand years after his death).
 When the fruits appear on the trees, they last for seven days, after which they will wither and die if they are not picked.
 They have same internal organs as humans, but no bones.
 These maidens also have magical powers and possess spirits which can sing and dance.

 There are supposedly two Makaliporn pods in a Buddhist temple near Bangkok.
 It is said that they came from Himaphan, the mythical forest.
 At Wat Pheut Udom temple near Pathum Thani there is a representation of the tree together with ghosts and hell-scenes.

-Representations of the Nariphon tree are very common in Thai comic books, both fresh and dry, often in manga style.
-Amulets and charms in the form of Nariphon girls are sold throughout Thailand.
 Folk stories claim that the tree grows somewhere in the Phetchabun Mountains and hoaxes are common; these include pictures of Nariphon girls growing from trees as well as dry Nariphon maidens.

 The Nariphon myth inspired the 2006 Thai film Nariphon (นารีผล, "Devil Ivy"), with Chayanan Arjpru, Tassachol Pongpakawat and Paymanee Sangkakorn, and 2010 movie Nariphon Khon Phrueksa (นารีผล คนพฤกษา, "Nariphon, People from the Tree"), with Phasakon Phomrabut and Thanmon Theklamlong.

+Nariphon trees are known as Thuyaung trees in Myanmar and Nari-Lata-Vela in Sri Lanka.
+Nariphon also appears in the Lao epic Sang Sinxay.